surf-visualization/ospray-python/README.md

 ## Affine3f replacement

-Some parameters on OSPRAY objects are of type `affine3f`, most notably the often-used `transform` values on Instances.
+Some parameters on OSPRay objects are of type `affine3f`, most notably the often-used `transform` values on Instances.
-Since OSPRAY does not provide a convenient matrix type for setting up such transformation we wrap GLM's `mat4` type, which is a general 4x4 matrix.
+Since OSPRay does not provide a convenient matrix type for setting up such transformation we wrap GLM's `mat4` type, which is a general 4x4 matrix.
 It is available as `ospray.mat4` and provides a subset of GLM's `mat4` methods.

 # Missing features and/or limitations